Geospatial Data Science in Python

 # Create the query

-= f"SELECT * FROM opa_properties_public WHERE {where}"
+query = f"SELECT * FROM opa_properties_public WHERE {where}"

 # Make the request

-= {"q": query, "format": "geojson"}
+params = {"q": query, "format": "geojson"}

-params = requests.get(carto_url, params=params) response
+response = requests.get(carto_url, params=params)

 Convert to a GeoDataFrame: